moussamamadou/invoice-app/README.md

 This is the first project I built with Next.js and Strapi.
 - Next.js
-...The front-end is done with Next.js
+  - The front-end is done with Next.js
-...I use the server side rendering for all the pages and the 404 page is static server rendering
+  - I use the server side rendering for all the pages and the 404 page is static server rendering

 - Strapi
-...The back-end is done with Strapi.
+  - The back-end is done with Strapi.
-...I use the default REST API to create my API
+  - I use the default REST API to create my API

 ## Author